Elias-Arbash/Electrolyzers-HSI/README.md

 ## Dataset Details

-The dataset includes 55 scene of shredded Electrolyzer samples with RGB cameras and HSI data cubes contains 450 bands in the VNIR and SWIR range [400 - 2500]nm:
+The dataset includes 55 scene of shredded Electrolyzer samples with RGB cameras and HSI data cubes containing 450 bands in the VNIR and SWIR range [400 - 2500]nm:
 - 55 RGB images of shredded Electrolyzers scanned with a high-resolution RGB camera (Teledyne Dalsa C4020).
 - 55 hyperspectral data cubes of those shredded Electrolyzers scanned with FENIX in the VNIR and SWIR ranges.
 - 55 segmentation ground truth masks of five classes: Mesh - Steel_black - Steel_Grey - HTEL_Anode - HTEL_Cathode